python/cpython/Doc/reference/datamodel.rst

 the values.
-It is further recommended that both mappings and sequences implement the :meth:`__iter__` method to allow efficient iteration through the container; for mappings, :meth:`__iter__` should be the same as :meth:`iterkeys`; for sequences, it should iterate through the values.
+It is further recommended that both mappings and sequences implement the :meth:`__iter__` method to allow efficient iteration through the container; for mappings, :meth:`__iter__` should be the same as :meth:`keys`; for sequences, it should iterate through the values.

 .. method:: object.__len__(self)